 Dr. Molly McCarthy completed her MA and Ph.D. in Clinical Psychology at York University in Toronto.
 Her dissertation research focused on couples’ relational and sexual adjustment to life with an ostomy after colorectal cancer and was awarded the Frederick Banting and Charles Best Doctoral Award by the Canadian Institutes of Health Research (CIHR).
 Her work aimed to address the supportive care needs of an underserved group of patients within oncology and is a reflection of Dr. McCarthy’s professional aspiration to increase access to mental health support within the medical system.

 Dr. Molly McCarthy is a Clinical Psychologist in Supervised practice at the Toronto Psychology Clinic.
-Prior to joining the Toronto Psychology Clinic, she completed her predoctoral residency at St. Joseph’s Healthcare Hamilton, with rotations in Consultation-Liaison Psychiatry Service, Chronic Pain, Borderline Personality Disorder Service, and Neuropsychology.
+Prior to joining the clinic, she completed her predoctoral residency at St. Joseph’s Healthcare Hamilton, with rotations in Consultation-Liaison Psychiatry Service, Chronic Pain, Borderline Personality Disorder Service, and Neuropsychology.
 She also previously trained at the Centre for Addiction and Mental Health, the Odette Cancer Centre at Sunnybrook Health Sciences Centre, and the York University Psychology Clinic and worked as a research-consultant for the Ontario Ministry of Labour.
 In addition to her time at the Toronto Psychology Clinic, Molly works as a psychologist (in supervised practice) at the GoodHope Ehlers-Danlos Syndrome Clinic at the Toronto General Hospital, where her work focuses on helping individuals to lead meaningful and value-based lives in the face of significant medical challenges.